 Military receive $2.00 off Museum admission (must show ID).

 Plus any applicable sales and use taxes.

-As a benefit of your EBT or WIC card, you can visit any Discovery Place museum as often as you'd like for only $1 per person.
-Just show your benefits card at Ticket Help to receive the discount for up to six family members.
+As a benefit of your EBT or WIC card, you can visit any Discovery Place museum as for only $1 per person per visit.
+Just show your benefits card at the Ticket Help Desk to receive the discount for up to six family members.
 Welcome visits do not require advance reservation.
 Purchase your tickets on the day of your visit at the Museum for any timeslot except 9:30 a.m. which is reserved for Members-only.
 Welcome participants may also purchase discounted parking for $8 per vehicle.

-Welcome program benefits are for North Carolina and South Carolina residents only and may not be used for school or group visits.
+Welcome program benefits are for NC and SC residents only and may not be used for school or group visits.
 Some special exhibitions will require an additional fee.
 ID is required.

 Discovery Place Kids is located in the heart of downtown Huntersville, NC.